dblock/code.dblock.org/_posts/2012/2012-01-30-testing-w-analytical-gem-and-rspec.markdown

 comments: true
 dblog_post_id: 312
 ---
-We use the [Analytical](https://github.com/jkrall/analytical) gem to include various thirdparty Javascripts in our Rails application.
+We use the [Analytical](https://github.com/jkrall/analytical) gem to include various thirdparty Javascript in our Rails application.
 Our test environment was configured with dummy values in _config/analytical.yml_.

 {% highlight yaml %}
 production: